christhekeele/tagged_tuple_shorthand/README.md

 ### Installation

-`TaggedTupleShorthand` is distributed via [hex.pm][hex-pm], you can install it with your dependency manager of choice using the config provided on its [hex.pm package][hex-pm-package] listing.
+`FieldPunning` is distributed via [hex.pm][hex-pm], you can install it with your dependency manager of choice using the config provided on its [hex.pm package][hex-pm-package] listing.

 <!-- MODULEDOC EXTRA -->
 <!--